suchandanreddy/sdwan-apis/SD-WAN-Programmability-lab-dcloud-June-2020.md

 ##	 Accessing the lab

-**Note:** This lab utilizes the dCloud SD-WAN platform so, please schedule dcloud lab ahead of time before proceeding with below steps.
+**Note:** This lab utilizes the dCloud SD-WAN Sandbox so, please check with instructor for dCloud sandbox details.

 ![flow](images/Accessing_Lab.png)

 **Step-1**

-Connect to your dCloud session by opening your Cisco AnyConnect client and providing the following information to connect into the lab session:
+Connect to your dCloud session by opening your Cisco AnyConnect client and providing the following information to connect into the lab session.

 | Parameter | Input |
 | ------ | ------ |